NachoColl/blockchain-web-services/docs/index.md

 <script src="https://kit.fontawesome.com/ed4fd3e862.js" crossorigin="anonymous"></script>

 <br/>
 Blockchain technologies are rising at an incredible rate.
-The 1st generation (aka Bitcoin) delivered the required trust for _financial_ transactions; Just a few years later a 2nd generation (aka Ethereum) stretched to countless scenarios through the use of Smart Contracts; Now, a new generation set of initiatives is already pushing hard to support scalability and mature growth.
+The 1st generation (aka Bitcoin) delivered the required trust for _financial_ transactions; Just a few years later a 2nd generation (aka Ethereum) stretched to countless scenarios through the use of Smart Contracts; Today, a set of new initiatives is already pushing hard to support scalability and mature growth.

 We believe **blockchain should transform society for the better** and while cryptos have raised worldwide attention, the real win must come from Infinite Games founded on a global and trusted framework based on decentralized models and transparency: **blockchain beyond cryptos** must wake up shifts from-a-few to everyone.

-Blockchain Web Services aims to help in such voyage as the building blocks to reach destination easier and faster.

-## Blockchain Web Services
+## Fundamentals

 Blockchain Web Services offers a set of services on top of blockchain(s) to help companies, individuals and governments embrace a new era of trusted services while keeping the focus on their business models and how they add value.